cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 using publicly available data on emission factors for a given electricity grid based on the mix of local energy sources.
 We do this based on the cloud provider datacenter region that each service is running in.

+*GCP:*

+Google has [published](https://cloud.google.com/sustainability/region-carbon) the grid carbon intensity for their GCP regions, so in this case we use their published factors.

+*AWS & Azure:*

 In the United States, we use the EPA’s [eGRID2018v2 Data](https://www.epa.gov/egrid/download-data) that provides NERC region specific emission factors annual for CO2e.
 We decided to use the NERC region emission factors rather than the more granular eGRID subregion or state emissions factors because we feel that it better represents the energy consumed by data centers, rather than the energy produced in a given state/subregion which those metrics would more adequately reflect.
 Outside the US, we generally use carbonfootprint.com’s [country specific grid emissions factors report](https://www.carbonfootprint.com/).
 For most of Europe, however, we use [EEA emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-6).
 In the case of Singapore, we get the data from the [Energy Market Authority’s electricity grid emissions factors](https://www.ema.gov.sg/statistic.aspx?sta_sid=20140729MPY03nTHx2a1), and for Taiwan we got it from [energypedia](https://energypedia.info/wiki/Energy_Transition_in_Taiwan#cite_ref-20) as neither are included in the carbonfootprint.com report.

 You can see the full list of emissions factors in Appendix IV below.

 We understand this is a rough estimated conversion as these are only averages over a given year that is pre-2020, and they also don’t take into account time of day.
 We welcome improvements to this, for example [electrictyMap